On the likely magnesium-iron silicate dusty tails of catastrophically evaporating rocky planets: Model and methods

 where $\kappa_{\mathrm{ext}}$ is the extinction opacity of the dust grains in a super-particle, and $\Delta V$ is the ``volume''\footnote{It's important not to confuse this ``volume'' with any physical volume.
 This ``volume'' is used to smooth the extinction over our grid in the CIC method and thus scales with the grid's resolution.
 Our choice for its size is confirmed by our resolution tests.} of the super-particle, taken to be the volume element of the cell in which it resides.
 For better numerical accuracy, volumes are calculated with the spherical volume element in the following form \citep[c.f.][]{Stone1992}:

 The extinction of the grid cell centred at $(r(i),\theta(j),\phi(k))$ can now be written as

 where $V^f_{ijk}$ is the fraction of the super-particle's volume that resides in cell $(i,j,k)$ (see Figure~\ref{fig:optical_depth_calculation}).
 The sum is performed over all super-particles that have any volume that overlaps with that cell.
-Once the extinction grid is computed via Equation~\ref{eq:extinction}, we obtain the optical depth by numerically integrating the extinction over the radial distance from the star to the grid-cell interface centres in the radial direction $\textbf{i}$, using:
+Once the extinction grid is computed via Equation~\ref{eq:extinction}, we obtain the optical depth by numerically integrating the extinction over the radial distance from the star to the grid-cell interface centres in the radial direction $\textbf{i}$, using: where $\tau (i,j,k)$ is the optical depth at the grid-cell interface centred at $(r(i),\theta(j), \phi(k))$ and $\Delta r$ is grid-cell size in the radial direction $\textbf{i}$.
+The grid boundaries are set as,